Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

-We propose several metrics to assess the quality of the uncertainty predictions.
-Unlike with classification tasks, where standard calibration-based metrics apply \cite{ovadia2019trustinuncertainty}, we need to consider two aspects arising in regression, roughly speaking: (1) what is the extent of observations falling outside the uncertainty bounds (Type 1 cost), and (2) how excessive in width are the bounds (Type 2 cost).
-An optimal bound captures all of the observation while being least excessive in terms of its bandwidth. \cite{Shen2018_mentionsbandwidth} defined two measures reflecting these aspects (miss rate and bandwidth) and we expand on these.
-Let $\mathbf{\hat{y}}^l = \mathbf{\hat{y}}-\mathbf{\hat{z}}_l$ and $\mathbf{\hat{y}}^u=\mathbf{\hat{y}}+\mathbf{\hat{z}}_u$ denote the predicted lower and upper band, respectively.
+\paragraph{Core Metrics} Unlike with classification tasks, where standard calibration-based metrics apply \citep{ovadia2019trustinuncertainty}, we need to consider two aspects arising in regression, roughly speaking: (1) what is the extent of observations falling outside the uncertainty bounds (Type 1 cost), and (2) how excessive are the bounds (Type 2 cost).
+An optimal bound captures all of the observation while being least excessive in terms of its bandwidth. \cite{Shen2018_mentionsbandwidth}, among others, defined two measures reflecting these aspects (miss rate and bandwidth) which we adopt below (Eqs. (\ref{Eq:Missrate}) and (\ref{Eq:Bandwidth})) while adding two refinements (Eqs. (\ref{Eq:Excess}) and (\ref{Eq:Deficit})).
+Let $\mathbf{\hat{y}}^l = \mathbf{\hat{y}}-\mathbf{\hat{z}}_l$ and $\mathbf{\hat{y}}^u=\mathbf{\hat{y}}+\mathbf{\hat{z}}_u$ denote the predicted lower and upper bound, respectively.
 Recall that $\mathbf{\hat{y}}\in \mathbb{R}^{D\times M}$.
 We define the following metrics:

 Figure \ref{Fig:Metrics} illustrates these metrics.
 The relative proportion of observations lying outside the bounds (miss rate) ignores the {\em extent} of the bound's short fall.
 The Deficit, Eq. (\ref{Eq:Deficit}), captures this.
 The type 2 cost is captured by the Bandwidth, Eq. (\ref{Eq:Bandwidth}).
 However, its range is indirectly compounded by the underlying variation in $\mathbf{\hat{y}}$ and $\mathbf{y}$.
 Therefore we propose the Excess measure, Eq. (\ref{Eq:Excess}), which also reflects the Type 2 cost, but just the portion above the minimum bandwidth necessary to include the observation.